JoaoCVerissimo/Tardis/memory-bank/01-project-overview.md

 The project uses Next.js 13+ App Router with a nested layout structure:

-- `src/app/layout.tsx`: Root layout that handles fonts and global styles
+- `src/app/layout.tsx`: Root layout handling fonts, global styles, and wrapping the app with `QueryProvider` and `ThemeProvider`.
-- `src/app/(main)/layout.tsx`: Shared layout for main route group with navbar and page container
+- `src/app/(main)/layout.tsx`: Shared layout for main route group with navbar and page container.
+- `src/app/_providers/ThemeProvider.tsx`: Manages the dynamic weather-based theme switching by applying a `data-theme` attribute to the HTML element based on weather conditions.
+Also provides a `setTheme` function for manual overrides (used on the Design System page).
-- Route groups (in parentheses) are used to organize routes that share the same layout without affecting the URL structure
+- Route groups (in parentheses) organize routes sharing the same layout without affecting the URL structure.

 ### Pages